leoniddidukh-source/erp.piche.ai_federator/README.md

 1. Replace all `react-app-template` and `PicheReactAppTemplate` mentions with an appropriate new application name.
 Files that need change:

-- vite.config.ts,
+- webpack.config.js,

 - package.json,

-- index.html,
+- public/index.html,

-- App.tsx,
+- src/App.tsx,

 - app & local folders and .tsx .ts files,